 Riding the $600 Billion Social Commerce Wave: Q&A with Sprout Social

-Similarly, with the release of their social commerce solution, Sprout Social, the social media management software provider, is helping business owners more seamlessly integrate social commerce into their wider revenue strategy.
+Similarly, with the release of their social commerce solution, Sprout Social, the social media management software provider, is helping business owners (across many types of businesses) more seamlessly integrate social commerce into their wider revenue strategy.

 Wix spoke with Ryan Barretto, President of Sprout Social, often rated as one of the industry’s best social media management suites, about how small businesses can jump on the social commerce upswing (even with limited resources) and how they can drive added sales with the right social commerce strategy in place.

 As part of a wider social commerce strategy, Wix merchants can connect their online store to all of their favorite social channels using the Wix App Market.

 The value of social commerce sales is projected to pass the $600 billion mark by 2027.
 What can businesses do now to ensure they scoop up a sizeable piece of this revenue pie?